intel/collision-avoidance-library/README.md

 2. The testbed.sh will automate the execution of a series of missions, given as world files in `testbeds/worlds/<world_name>.sdf`.
-The script will start gazebo, the autopilot (APM or PX4), and the collision avoidance gcs automatically, outputting the result and the logs of each mission, as they're executed.
+The script will start gazebo, the autopilot (APM or PX4), and the coav-control automatically, outputting the result and the logs of each mission, as they're executed.

     The missions are simple gazebo world files composed by at least a